PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/page.md

 - in the shopping cart, below the combinations if there are, otherwise under the product name

 In case of a product with combinations:
-- if the default combination (on the product listing) or then selected combination (on the product page) is out of stock with allowed backorders, the "Label of out-of-stock products with allowed backorders" will be displayed in orange #FF5E24.
+- if the default combination (on the product listing) or the selected combination (on the product page) is out of stock with allowed backorders, the "Label of out-of-stock products with allowed backorders" will be displayed in orange #FF5E24.

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.